-10.3 The parties' obligation to complete, seek to agree and update the Disclosure Review Document is ongoing.-\If a party fails to co-operate and constructively to engage in this process the other party or parties may apply to the court for an appropriate order at or separately from the case management conference, and the court may make any appropriate order including the dismissal of any application for Extended Disclosure and/or the adjournment of the case management conference with an adverse order for costs.

-10.4 In the Disclosure Review Document each party should (save as already described for Initial Disclosure: see paragraph 5.4(2) above) describe any searches for documents that it has already undertaken or caused to be undertaken for the purposes of the proceedings (including in advance of the commencement of the proceedings).

-10.510.4 Any party proposing Model C Extended Disclosure must complete Section 1B of the Disclosure Review Document and provide it to the other parties no later than 28 days after the defendant has responded in accordance with paragraph 7.5 above to the claimant's draft List of Issues for Disclosure.
-Any party provided with a completed Section 1B in this way must respond within 14 days by completing the "response" column either agreeing to the request or giving concise reasons for not agreeing to the request.

-10.65 Having agreed the List of Issues for Disclosure and exchanged proposals on Model(s) for Extended Disclosure, the parties should prepare and exchange drafts of Section 2 of the Disclosure Review Document (including costs estimates of different proposals, and where possible estimates of likely amount of documents involved) as soon as reasonably practicable and in any event not later than 14 days before the case management conference.
-Section 2 of the Disclosure Review Document should be completed only if any party is seeking an order for search-based Extended Disclosure (i.e. Models C, D and/or E).

-10.76 The parties must seek to resolve any disputes over the scope of any Extended Disclosure sought in advance of the first case management conference.- Any disputes which have not been resolved will normally be decided by the court at the first case management conference.

-10.87 A finalised single joint Disclosure Review Document should be filed by the claimant not later than 5 days before the case management conference.
-Related correspondence and earlier drafts should not ordinarily be filed.

-10.98 The parties must each file a signed Certificate of Compliance substantially in the form set out in Appendix 3 as soon as reasonably practicable after the claimant has filed the finalised single joint Disclosure Review Document but in any event in advance of the case management conference.

-10.10 In an appropriate case where the claimant is acting in person and a defendant is not the court may request the legal representatives of the defendant to lead on the preparation and filing of the Disclosure Review Document.
+- 10.3 The parties' obligation to complete, seek to agree and update the Disclosure Review Document is ongoing.
+If a party fails to co-operate and constructively to engage in this process the other party or parties may apply to the court for an appropriate order at or separately from the case management conference, and the court may make any appropriate order including the dismissal of any application for Extended Disclosure and/or the adjournment of the case management conference with an adverse order for costs. - 10.4 Where Model C is proposed for any Issue(s) for Disclosure, these should be limited in number, focused in scope and concise so that the responding party may be clear as to the particular document(s) or narrow classes of document relating to a particular Issue for Disclosure for which it is being asked to undertake searches.
+Broad and wide-ranging formulations such as "any or all documents relating to..." should not be used.
+Model C requests should not be used in a tactical or oppressive way. - 10.5 Having sought to agree the List of Issues for Disclosure, proposals on Model(s) for Extended Disclosure and the wording of any Model C requests, the parties should prepare and exchange drafts of Section 2 of the Disclosure Review Document (including costs estimates of different proposals, and where possible estimates of likely amount of documents involved) as soon as reasonably practicable and in any event not later than 14 days before the case management conference.
+Section 2 of the Disclosure Review Document should be completed only if any party is seeking an order for search-based Extended Disclosure (i.e. Models C, D and/or E). - 10.6 The parties must seek to resolve any disputes over the scope of any Extended Disclosure sought in advance of the first case management conference.
+Any disputes which have not been resolved will normally be decided by the court at the first case management conference. - 10.7 A finalised single joint Disclosure Review Document should be filed by the claimant not later than 5 days before the case management conference.
+Related correspondence and earlier drafts should not ordinarily be filed. - 10.8 The parties must each file and serve a signed Certificate of Compliance substantially in the form set out in Appendix 3 not less than two days before the case management conference.
+A Certificate of Compliance is not required for cases where a Disclosure Review Document has been dispensed with under paragraph 10.5. - 10.9 In an appropriate case where the claimant is acting in person and a defendant is not the court may request the legal representatives of the defendant to lead on the preparation and filing of the Disclosure Review Document.

-11. Disclosure Guidance Hearings
+11. Disclosure Guidance